Richmond Community Garden Site - Terra Nova.

 Cover Crop Programs

-Modern life is certainly busy and can take time away from gardening.
-To support our gardeners, Urban Bounty has created two new cover crops programs that will help gardeners comply with our Rules and Agreement: the Cover Crops Relief Program and the Spring and Fall Cover Crops Program.
+Cover crops are beneficial plants that restore soil in between garden plantings!
+To support our gardeners and our earth, Urban Bounty has created two new cover crops programs: the Cover Crops Relief Program and the Spring and Fall Cover Crop Challenge.
 These programs will introduce new gardening practices to improve soil health, reduce the establishment of weeds and increase productivity.

 ADAPTING COMMUNITY GARDENS TO CLIMATE CHANGE